dokato/dokato.github.io/content/pages/about.md

 ## <i class="fas fa-laptop"></i> Software

-- [Websites for Health Assesment Tool](https://github.com/dokato/healthcareonlinesources) - tool that provides users with a ranking of online medical information source credibility.
-Created at NHS HackDay 2020 - 3rd place in a community vote.
-Chrome extension available to download from a <a href="https://chrome.google.com/webstore/detail/what-websites-for-health/maoedkipekbhpphphjmnmoccdgkkahfn" target="_blank">store</a>.
+- [Websites for Health Assesment Tool](https://github.com/dokato/healthcareonlinesources) - provides users with a ranking of online medical information sources credibility.
+Created at **NHS HackDay 2020** - 3rd place in a community vote.
+Chrome extension available to download from the <a href="https://chrome.google.com/webstore/detail/what-websites-for-health/maoedkipekbhpphphjmnmoccdgkkahfn" target="_blank"> Chrome store</a>.

-- [TODOr](https://github.com/dokato/todor) - **R addin**, which helps discover all TODO places in the RStudio (titled an **[addin of the day](https://twitter.com/rstudiotips/status/1128700643579842560) by RStudio**).
+- [TODOr](https://github.com/dokato/todor) - **R addin**, which helps discover all TODO places in the RStudio (rewarded as an **[addin of the day](https://twitter.com/rstudiotips/status/1128700643579842560) by RStudio**).

 - [ARmadillo](https://armadillo-brain.herokuapp.com/) - **augmented reality** 3D MRI data visualization project, created at **OHBM Hackathon 2018** in Singapore.